sagarcmd/Google_Project_Management_Certificate/README.md

 Effective communication is emphasized as a crucial aspect of project management, involving the flow of clear, honest, relevant, and frequent information between all stakeholders.The importance of documentation and feedback gathering is discussed, as well as the use of various communication methods and frequency.a well-defined communication plan fosters clear and consistent communication throughout the project, leading to increased efficiency, stakeholder engagement, and ultimately, project success. <br>
 <bold> </bold>
- <bold> Importance of Effective Communication:</bold> Communication is clear, honest, relevant, and frequent through tools like meetings, emails, calls, documents, and presentations, ensuring project success with on-time execution.
+ <strong> Importance of Effective Communication:</strong> Communication is clear, honest, relevant, and frequent through tools like meetings, emails, calls, documents, and presentations, ensuring project success with on-time execution.
 This is a continuous process throughout the project lifecycle.
 <br>
- <bold> Communication Plan Benefits:</bold> Project success boosts efficiency, facilitates change management, maintains continuity in project knowledge, keeps stakeholders engaged, and motivates the team.
+ <strong> Communication Plan Benefits:</strong> Project success boosts efficiency, facilitates change management, maintains continuity in project knowledge, keeps stakeholders engaged, and motivates the team.
 <br>
- <bold> Creating a Communication Plan:</bold> Define communication details: What, who, when, how, why, where.
+ <strong> Creating a Communication Plan:</strong> Define communication details: What, who, when, how, why, where.
 Tailor based on audience: frequency, method, content.
 <br>
- <bold>Key Components of a Plan: </bold> Key dates for events, choose delivery methods based on preferences (email, in-person, virtual), use feedback mechanisms like emails and surveys for improvement, and store project plans and reports centrally with clear access and permissions.
+ <strong>Key Components of a Plan: </strong> Key dates for events, choose delivery methods based on preferences (email, in-person, virtual), use feedback mechanisms like emails and surveys for improvement, and store project plans and reports centrally with clear access and permissions.
 <br>

 #  Create a Project Budget